ABTech/abtech.org/README.md

 3. Run `bundler update`

 ## Adding non-built files to root of repo
 Files added to the root of the repo will automatically be built.
-Remove them by adding them to the `exlcude` list in `_config.yaml`
+Remove them by adding them to the `exclude` list in `_config.yaml`

 ## Adding JS libraries
 Ensure JS libraries are browser-ready (no dependencies once built, usually found in a `dist` folder).